This article has been scientifically reviewed for accuracy

 Cradle cap

 Cradle cap is a skin condition common with babies that may appear as scaly patches of white or yellow skin.
 If your baby’s skin tone is black or brown, the patches may look pink with white or grey scales.
-Cradle cap is neither painful or itchy.
+Cradle cap is neither painful nor itchy.
 You’ll be glad to hear that it’s not caught from other babies, but the cause of cradle cap is not known.

 Cradle cap usually clears up on its own, but you can lightly massage a suitable moisturiser (emollient) on to your baby’s scalp to help loosen scales.
 If your baby’s hair comes away with the scales, don’t worry as it will grow back again.
 You can also gently brush your baby's scalp with a soft brush, then wash it with a baby shampoo.
 Don’t pick the crusts as this can cause infection.